Amazon: It's All About Revenue And Cash Flow Growth

 Recently, I came across an article expressing the view that investing in Amazon (NASDAQ:AMZN) is a bad idea for long-term investors.
-Even though the author made a brave, contrarian attempt to oppose the common analytical consensus, I truly doubt that his main arguments appropriately addressed the company`s actual story.
+Even though the author made a brave, contrarian attempt to oppose the common analytical consensus, I truly doubt that his main arguments appropriately addressed the company's actual story.

-I used to be a member of the camp of investors who wouldn't buy Amazon`s shares due to its unprecedentedly low profit margin and fierce competition in the retail, shipping, and technology industry.
+I used to be a member of the camp of investors who wouldn't buy Amazon's shares due to its unprecedentedly low-profit margin and fierce competition in the retail, shipping, and technology industry.
 Fortunately, I developed an open mind and recognized that Amazon can be a successful long-term investment even if it does not match mainstream investment tenets regarding earnings multiples and growth.

-Why is Amazon`s profitability so low?
+Why is Amazon's profitability so low?
 Does it really matter at this point?

 Perhaps the most pivotal point in understanding Amazon's business model is to understand its strategy.
 Contrary to its peers, Amazon is aiming to increase its market share at any cost.
 Not only does the company make relatively small profits on many of its products and services, but it also often sells some below their production costs.
-This has been the case of Amazon's Kindle e-book readers and Kindle Fire tablets.
+This has been the case for Amazon's Kindle e-book readers and Kindle Fire tablets.

 In order to combat its existing competition and ward off new potential industry entrants, Amazon is betting big on innovation.
 Drone delivery services and checkout-free stores are just a few examples of these bets.
 If these endeavors prove to be commercially viable, Amazon can attain further efficiencies and improvements in its operational activities.

-Amazon`s story is all about revenue and operating cash flow growth.
+Amazon's story is all about revenue and operating cash flow growth

 Forget profits.
 The only relevant section of Amazon's income statement is revenue.
 From 2014-2015, total revenues climbed 20% to $107,006M.
 As shown in the graph below, quarterly year-on-year revenue growth is both stable and above the industry average.